feragusper/TheForkLite/README.md

 > :warning: **This project won't compile unless an API_KEY value is provided through local.properties or through env vars**

 In order to build it locally, add `api.key=\"YOUR_THE_FORK_API_KEY\"` to your local.properties

+Since this uses gradle 7, it requires java 11 to run.

 - Use `./gradlew assemble` to build it, or run it in Android Studio.
 - Use `./gradlew connectedAndroidTest` to run the tests on a connected emulator or device.